AlexsLemonade/OpenPBTA-analysis/CONTRIBUTING.md

 ## Peer review

 All pull requests will undergo peer review.
-The review intends to ensure that a pull request conforms to the following basic quirements.
+The review intends to ensure that a pull request conforms to the following basic requirements.

 - The code is correct.
 - The results can be reproduced in a reasonable amount of time.